 Because I went from really scrappy side project to profitable company with users a few times now.
 Most times it failed miserably, but a few times it worked out for me.

-At time of writing, my website Remote OK just became the most visited remote jobs board in the world with 1 million monthly visits.
+At time of writing, my website Remote OK just became the most visited remote jobs board in the world with 3 million monthly visits.
 Nomad List is near that amount too, and ushered in a new era of digital nomads and remote work from 2014 onward.
-They're both manually built by me, profitable with high margins (up to 90%), and highly automated.
+They're both manually built by me, profitable with high margins (up to 95%), and highly automated.
 I was Product Hunt's Maker of the Year twice.
 I've launched my startups to Reddit's front page twice.
-I grew my projects together into \$83,000/month (\$1M ARR) while blogging and tweeting about all the personal ups and (lots of) downs for the past years.
+I grew one of my projects into \$100,000+/month revenue, then \$200,000+/month revenue and together now to over \$3,000,000/year, while blogging and tweeting about all the personal ups and (lots of) downs for the past years.
+I launched Rebase last year which went from \$0 to \$50,000/month in 30 days.
+I recently launched Avatar AI which went from \$0 to \$100,000 in 10 days!
+My projects together are now valued at anywhere from \$10 million to \$40 million depending on what the market would pay for it.
+And I did it mostly by myself.
 Most of my other projects failed (some miserably), but I was able to get an idea to success a few times.